 – #5 bus from McAllister & Pierce to Golden Gate Park (Fulton & 10th for the tea gardens)

 – #28 bus from Park Presidio Boulevard & Fulton Street to Golden Gate Bridge

 – #101 & #1 bus to Chinatown (would have been our plan!)

 The main thing we did wrong was Mission.
 If you want to skip it, you can get the F line tram all the way to Castro – but if you do go, try and get further down than 18th Street!
 I wish we’d just got off at 20th or even 24th, rather than starting off with our disaster in Clarion Alley.

 And all the rest…

 We actually had another day and a half in San Francisco, although that’s partly because we messed up with Alcatraz.
-We had planned to visit Alcatraz on the Thursday and then drive to Yosemite in the evening, but when we went to book it two days in advance, Thursday was completely sold out!
+We had planned to visit Alcatraz on the second full day and then drive to Yosemite in the evening, but when we went to book it two days in advance, Thursday was completely sold out!
 In the middle of October!